-Ayurveda is a holistic healing science which comprises of two words, Ayu and Veda.
-Ayu means life and Veda means knowledge or science.
-So the literal meaning of the word Ayurveda is the science of life.
-Ayurveda is a science dealing not only with treatment of some diseases but is a complete way of life.
-Ayurveda aims at making a happy, healthy and peaceful society.
+Ayurveda is an ancient healing science originates from two different words Ayu and Veda.
+These means the life and knowledge of science respectively.
+Ayurveda is not the science that only deals with some diseases.
+This has the healing power to complete way of life.
+Ayurveda aims to make everyone’s life happy and healthy with a peaceful society.
 The two most important aims of Ayurveda are:

 - ॐ To maintain the health of healthy people

 - ॐ To cure the diseases of sick people

 In Ayurveda an individual person is seen as made up of five primary elements.

 These elements are water, air, fire, ether (space), and earth.

 Like nature, we also possess these five elements in us.
 When there is an imbalance of these elements in nature, it influences our life.
 The climate we enjoy and food, water we took are just examples of these elements influences.
 As a composite of these five primary elements, certain elements have an ability to combine to create various physiological functions.
 The elements combine with Ether and Air in dominance to form what is known in Ayurveda as Vata Dosha.
 The movement principle is governs by Vata, through force it directs nerve impulses, circulation, respiration, and elimination etc. Pitra Dosha is originate when food and water is combined domencially.
 The reason behind the process of transformation or metabolism is because of Pitra Dosha.
 The transformation of foods into nutrients that our bodies can assimilate is an example of a Pitta function.
 Also it is only Pitta that is responsible for cellular metabolism, metabolism in the organ and tissue systems.